TheIllusion24/fedora-silverblue/README.md

   rpm-ostree rebase ostree-image-signed:docker://ghcr.io/theillusion24/fedora-silverblue-custom:latest
   ```
 ## Notes
-  - This image is customized for personal use.
+  - This image is customized for personal use only.

 ## License
 See [LICENSE](LICENSE)